juchong/juanjchong.com/docs/hassio-raspbian-log2ram.md

 The Home Assistant development team provides an install script for setting up the supervisor (hass.io) on a system outside of the hass.io image.
 The script is hosted on the project site [here](https://github.com/home-assistant/supervised-installer).

-A few dependencies need to be installed and a service needs to be disabled before you can run the script.
+A few dependencies need to be installed, and a service needs to be disabled before you can run the script.
 Execute the commands below to get things set up.

 ```
 sudo -i